Advancing Health Equity and Excellence: Our Residency Programs

 Experience the Best of Emergency Medicine Across Four Sites Heading link

-Our residents rotate through four emergency departments (EDs), each serving a unique patient demographic.
-This model offers exposure to a wide variety of medical conditions, socioeconomic backgrounds, and cultural nuances.
-Each ED has its own physical layout, workflow, technologies, diverse practice styles, staffing models, and team dynamics.
-These configurations challenge residents to become proficient in multiple environments.
+Our residents train across four distinct emergency departments (EDs), each serving a distinct patient demographic.
+This multi-site model exposes them to a wide range of medical conditions, socioeconomic factors, and cultural perspectives.
+Each ED offers a different physical layout, workflow, technology system, practice style, staffing model, and team dynamic—challenging residents to adapt and excel in varied clinical environments.

 This multi-location training model also provides exposure to a wide range of healthcare delivery models from academic to private and clinical scenarios, including managing high-acuity trauma and cardiovascular emergencies, addressing healthcare disparities and mental health crises, and providing specialized care for vulnerable populations like the elderly and LGBTQ+ patients.